talex-touch/talex-touch/apps/docs/docs/plugins/utils.md

 # Plugin Utilities (Plugins)

-The `Polyglot Toolbox` provides a comprehensive set of utility functions through the plugin SDK to help you build more efficient and robust plugins.
+The `Tuff` provides a comprehensive set of utility functions through the plugin SDK to help you build more efficient and robust plugins.
 This guide covers the most commonly used utilities.

 ## String Utilities